Dying Without a Last Will and Testament in Illinois

 - Not survived by any family members - In the unlikely circumstance that the deceased person is not survived by any family members as described above, then the entire probate estate will escheat to the State of Illinois.

-What Will You Inherit From an Illinois Intestate Estate?
+What You Will Inherit From an Illinois Intestate Estate

 What will you inherit if your relative dies without leaving a Last Will and Testament and the relative was a resident of Illinois or owned real estate located in Illinois?
 Even if you determine based on the information above that you are entitled to an intestate share of your relative's estate, you may very well not inherit anything.
 Why?
 Because your relative may have left all non-probate property or the debts your relative owed at the time of death may exceed the value of the probate estate which will make the estate insolvent.